 For more information on combining contracts, refer to the Combining Contracts article found on RevenueHub.
 For more information on identifying a contract, refer to the Identifying the Contract article also found on Revenue Hub.

 2. Who is the Customer?

 The asset management industry faces an added challenge when identifying the customer in an agreement, due to the relationship the asset manager has with the fund they manage and its investors.
 This issue arises because asset managers have contracts with the funds they manage, but the funds exist for the sole purpose of providing a way for investors to use an asset manager’s services.

-Though the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) have not offered an official view on the issue, several indicators have been identified to aid you in coming to a conclusion regarding your specific circumstances.
+Though the FASB has not offered an official view on the issue, several indicators have been identified to aid you in coming to a conclusion regarding your specific circumstances.
 The AICPA has noted that the list is not all-inclusive, and each indicator should be evaluated carefully, analyzing the meaningfulness of each indicator in your unique circumstances.
 According to the AICPA, the characteristics that may indicate that the fund is an asset manager’s customer are as follows:

 - The fund is a separate legal entity that may be set up as a partnership, corporation, or business trust.

 - The fund is governed by a board of directors or other form of governance, which is independent of management of the fund.